hernangonzalez1987/test-unico/Readme.md

  - docker pull postgres:9.6.21-alpine
  - docker run -e POSTGRES_DB=unico -e POSTGRES_USER=unico -e POSTGRES_PASSWORD=unico -p 5432:5432 -d postgres

-To create the database schema the following command should be executed (*):
+Before executing the Application for the first time, it is needed to create the database schema.
+In order to do that the following command should be executed (*):

  - docker run -it --network=host api migrate

-Optionally to load database with initial data the following command can be executed (*):
+Optionally, to load database with initial data the following command can be executed (*):

  - docker run -it -v $PWD:/data --network=host initial_load